-TUN: Who should students reach out to to write their recommendation letters?
+Who should students reach out to for recommendation letters?
 Do you have any tips on how students can make that decision?

 Otherwise, if a student’s looking at applying to a college and maybe just looking at a general liberal arts curriculum, (admissions committees) typically would like to see recommendations coming from teachers from different types of disciplines.
 Maybe include somebody from the sciences or math and, on the other side, somebody from the humanities — English, history or something like that.